 As we mature, we all learn lessons on balancing our individual rights with those of others.
 It is a life-long lesson and one posing challenges to our legal system.
 In my own childhood, as in yours, there were experiences regarding this difficult but critical lesson.
-One such memory involves going to my mother for advice and assistance with an unruly and combative person, Richard.
+One such memory involves going to my mother for advice and assistance with an unruly and problematic neighborhood boy, Richard.
 Her advice was to leave him alone.
-Nothing could be done at that time.
+She told me nothing could be done at that time.
 When pressed for an explanation, her answer was, "because he doesn't know it's wrong.
 He'll learn when he is older."
 I was five years old and Richard was three.
 As a five year old I knew what my mother meant but it was oh, so difficult to accept.
+I so wanted Richard to understand right from wrong and to be responsible for his actions!
+It was frustrating because I had to wait at least two years; maybe longer!

 As a health agent, I find that quite often people do not intend to harm another; they just did not take others into consideration.
 That consideration is the difference between the lesson not yet learned by that three year old and the actions of adults in the community.
-One thing is shared by adults and children: discussions of knowledge and intent are a waste of time and energy.
+One thing is shared by adults and children: discussions of knowledge and intent can be a waste of time and energy.
 It is the results of our actions that we must focus on.

 Usually, this approach of focusing on the potential harm and pointing out the reasons for discontinuing a course of action, are enough to solve the problem without any further response from the board of health.
-This approach has been successful for a variety of situations ranging from trash piling up and attracting animals to unused swimming pools filled with green stagnant water breeding clouds of mosquitoes.
+This approach has been successful for a variety of situations ranging from trash piling up and attracting animals, to unused swimming pools filled with green stagnant water breeding clouds of mosquitoes.
 The common thread throughout those situations is that they all fall under the public health category of a "nuisance".
-I've had more than my usual share of them this year of 2010.
+I've had more than my usual share of them this year of 2016.
 Fortunately, there is sufficient guidance for a well informed local board of health to respond to the nuisance.
-The guidance not only includes the right of an aggrieved individual to a hearing and the right of a board of health to issue fines, 21 D tickets, to obtain administrative search warrants for entering property, and for recouping costs of a town's action, when necessary, for abating a nuisance.
-The guidance also includes some fascinating legal cases where individual rights verses public rights have been put to the test of which one pre-empts the other.
+The guidance not only includes the right of an aggrieved individual to a hearing and the right of a board of health to issue fines and/or 21 D tickets, to obtain administrative search warrants for entering the property, and for recouping costs of a town's action, when necessary, for abating a nuisance.
+The guidance also includes some fascinating legal cases where individual rights verses public rights have been put to the test; the test of which one pre-empts the other.

 In the early 1980's, the Arthur D Little company renovated a lab in Cambridge, Massachusetts for the purpose of testing substances used in chemical warfare.
 At first, the people of Cambridge did not realize what was in their midst.
 It is no wonder, since the substances were referred to as, "chemical surety materials".
-And I guess to the Department of Defense, that is what they were, but to the average person, clouds of poisonous gases accidently or purposely leaking from the lab did not make them feel sure of their safety, but, rather, worry about their lack of it.
+(Ah, I can only imagine George Carlin talking about this!)
+And I guess to the Department of Defense, that is what they were.
+However, to the average person, clouds of poisonous gases accidently or purposely leaking from the lab did not make them feel sure of their safety, but, rather, worry about their lack of it.